Health & Insurance

 Doctor’s Appointments in Singapore

-When you go to see a family physician or medical specialist in Singapore, there are some things to take care of before your appointment: ask your insurance provider if they will reimburse you for treatment with your clinic of choice.
+When you go to see a family physician or medical specialist in Singapore, there are some things to take care of before your appointment: Ask your insurance provider if they will reimburse you for treatment with your clinic of choice.
 Also, don’t forget to check with the clinic staff which payment methods they prefer.
 Doctors in Singapore often expect you to pay their fees immediately.
 Make sure to bring quite a bit of cash and not to max out your credit card.
-Last but not least, they’ll want to know your ID number.
-You should have your National Registration Identity Card, your Foreign Identification Number, or your passport number at hand.
+Finally, don’t forget your ID and your medical records, which you will likely have to take each time you visit, even if you have already registered at the doctor’s surgery.

 Your appointment with a local physician should not differ much from a doctor’s visit back home.
 Expats have described practitioners in Singapore not only as well-qualified, but also as generally forthcoming with information on their health issues.
 There is one major difference, though: if you suffer from certain contagious diseases, doctor-patient confidentiality does not necessarily apply.
 In such cases, doctors in Singapore are required to pass on some information to national health authorities.
 (Please see our article on travel health tips for Singapore for further details.)

 As far as the language barrier is concerned, you usually do not have to worry.
 Due to the abovementioned medical tourism, plenty of doctors in Singapore are used to treating foreign patients.
-The country’s official languages are Mandarin and English, but many physicians also speak other varieties of Chinese, as well as Malay or Tamil.
-If you prefer to communicate in another language, get in touch with your insurance provider.
+The country’s official languages are Mandarin, English, Malay, and Tamil, but many physicians may also speak other languages such as other varieties of Chinese.
+If you prefer to communicate in another language, best get in touch with your insurance provider or your embassy.
 Insurance companies often have international patient centers.
 They may be able to give you information on doctors from your home country or send an interpreter to the clinic with you.

 In medical emergencies, you should obviously not depend on house calls.
-In serious cases, dial 995 (toll-free) for an emergency ambulance.
-There is also the 1777 hotline for non-emergency services when you are nonetheless unable to go a walk-in clinic on your own.
-Private hospitals have their own A&E department and as 24/7 after-hours for urgent appointments.
+In serious cases, dial 995 for an emergency ambulance.
+There is also the 1777 hotline for non-emergency services when you are, nonetheless, unable to go to a walk-in clinic on your own.
+Private hospitals have their own A&E department and a 24/7 after-hours service for urgent appointments.
 You can find such 24/7 clinics, for example, at Raffles Hospital, Gleneagles Hospital, or Mount Elizabeth.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.